 - Shuei played Shuho providing additional "bridge" to Shusaku.

-Stefan: How do deshi feel about Shindo Hikaru as a bridge?
+Stefan: How do deshi feel about the character Shindo Hikaru (protagonist of Hikaru No Go) as a bridge?
 He has played Shusaku's Go engine on multiple occasion, and therefore carries a 1.
 The problem probably is to find a game between Shindo and somebody with us here in meatspace.

 ilan: The co-author graph is actually a hypergraph.
 In fact, you can take the general co-authors + papers situation as a definition of hypergraph.
 The "six degrees of separation" hypothesis alluded to above is that any two people in the world can be linked by a chain of 6 people where any two consecutive members of the chain have met each other.
 Mathematically, I believe that this can be interpreted as follows: the diameter of a random hypergraph is of the order of the logarithm of the number of vertices.

 Anonymous: It's only a hypergraph if you choose to define it as such.
 There's nothing wrong with defining it as a graph.

 I've been told that Paul Erdős enjoyed playing go – in fact, that it was his only hobby aside from visiting other mathematicians.
 Can anyone corroborate this?
 Any idea how strong a player he was?
 Do we have any readers with a Erdős Go number of 1 (played a game of go with Paul Erdős)?

 Charles Matthews: Yes, I played him twice.
 The first time was probably around 1975.
 He was around 2 kyu then.
 I played him a few years later, and he was perhaps a little stronger; but given his habits that might not be significant.
 There is even a photo I've seen of him playing, in an AMS publication - sadly he was in Hane at the head of three stones bad shape there.